-So what tool should you use?
+So which app should you use?

 - to change the DPI value saved in an image file